PatrickHorlaville/CTA200_2022/README.md

 # CTA200_2022
-Repo for the CTA200_2022 summer class on astrophysics' computing.
-By Patrick Horlaville
+Repo for the CTA200 2022 summer class on astrophysics' computing at CITA.
+Prof: Norm Murray, TA: Fergus Horrobin